m1-development/Todoist-Exporter/README.md

 # TodoIst-Exporter

-This project will export all TodoIst data into a single json file.
+This python application will export all projects and tasks from TodoIst into a single json file.

 ### Install instructions
 - create an API token in the integration setting -> https://app.todoist.com/app/settings/integrations/developer